jleaders/emojicode-lang/README.md

  * Language
  * Storage Engine
  * API

  And search on the transpiler marketplace to find one for purchase.

  Any developer can write a transpiler!

-So at fwe have one working transpiler, contact me if you're interested in writing and selling your own!
+So at the moment we have one working transpiler, contact me if you're interested in writing and selling your own!